vn-automata/bt-automata/README.md

 btcli subnet register --netuid XX --wallet.name MYWALLET --wallet.hotkey MYHOTKEY --axon.port MYPORTNUMBER
 ```

-You can start miner with the following commands, replacing placeholders with your wallet information, subtensor netowrk (assumes you are running a local [subtensor](https://github.com/opentensor/subtensor) ) and port number:
+You can start miner with the following commands, replacing placeholders with your wallet information, subtensor network (assumes you are running a local [subtensor](https://github.com/opentensor/subtensor) ) and port number:

 ```bash
 # Replace MYWALLET, MYHOTKEY, and MYPORTNUMBER with your wallet details and port number